haha5751/DatasetApp/README.md

 ## License

-This project is licensed under the [GPL 2](./LICENSE).
+This project is licensed under the [GPL 2](./LICENSE) License.
 Feel free to use, modify, and distribute it as per the terms of the license.

 ## Acknowledgements